-Although the Chihuahua is one of the smallest dog breeds, the rarer varieties of the breed can even cost more than the Dogo Argentino or the Rottweiler!
+Although the Chihuahua is one of the smallest dog breeds, the rarer varieties of the breed can even cost more than some large breeds such as the Dogo Argentino and the Rottweiler!

 Apart from the Chihuahua price, they also require a lot of expenses for their initial, monthly, and annual needs.

-If you want to learn about all these and more, stick around as I discuss their puppy prices and expenses and provide you with some tips to save money.
+If you want to learn about all these and more, stick around as we discuss their puppy prices and expenses and provide you with some tips to save money.

 The Average Cost of a Chihuahua Puppy

-The average price of a Chihuahua puppy from reputable breeders can range from $400 to $1,500.
-These prices vary depending on the type of Chihuahua, breeder’s reputation, and bloodline.
-Chihuahuas that came from champion lines are much more sought-after and expensive.
+The average price of a Chihuahua puppy from reputable breeders can range from $1,000 to $3,500.
+These prices vary depending on the type of Chihuahua, the breeder’s reputation, and the bloodline.
+Chihuahuas that came from champion lines are much more expensive.